Dante-Cadiz/lemon-qualitycontrol/README.md

 - The client is interested in accurately and instantly predicting from a given image whether a lemon is of good or poor quality.
 This business objective will be delivered by the development and deployment of a TensorFlow deep learning pipeline which serves to perform a binary classification task on the lemon images.
 - The content satisfying these two business objectives will be combined into a Streamlit dashboard and delivered to stakeholders.

-## Agile Development / User Stories
+## Rationale to map the business requirements to the Data Visualizations and ML tasks

+Business Requirement 1:
-- As a customer, I can navigate easily around the dashboard so that I can understand the data presented
+- As a client, I can navigate easily around an interactive dashboard so that I can view and understand the data presented.
-- As a customer, I can view and toggle visual graphs of average images and image variabilities so that I can observe the difference and understand the visual markers that indicate lemon quality better
+- As a client, I can view and toggle visual graphs of average images and image variabilities for both good and bad quality lemons so that I can observe the difference and understand the visual markers that indicate lemon quality better.
+- As a client, I can view an image montage of either good or bad quality lemons so that I can visually differentiate them.

+Business Requirement 2:
-- As a customer, I can provide new raw data of a lemon and clean it so that I can run the provided model on it
+- As a client, I can provide new raw data of a lemon and clean it so that I can run the provided model on it
-- As a customer, I can feed cleaned data to the dashboard to allow the model to predict on it so that I can discover whether a given lemon is of good or poor quality.
+- As a client, I can feed cleaned data to the dashboard to allow the model to predict on it so that I can discover whether a given lemon is of good or poor quality.

 ## Hypothesis and how to validate?
 * The project's initial hypothesis was for each business objective as follows:
-* There would be a clear and significant visual difference noticeable between the average and variability images for each label, both in colour and texture.
+* We suspect that there would be a clear and significant visual difference noticeable between the average and variability images for each label, both in colour and texture, with bad quality lemons presenting areas of discoloration and contouring compared to smooth and plain yellow good quality lemon average images.
 * This hypothesis will be validated through visual examination of the generated images, along with application of Sobel filtering to bring out defined areas of edges in the images and clearly illuminate these differences.
 * Providing a new lemon image and applying the project's generated binary classification model to it would allow the client to predict the likely quality of a lemon to a high degree of accuracy.
 * This hypothesis will be validated through the testing and graphical evaluation of the generated model, specifically logging its validation accuracy and loss between epochs, as well as creating a confusion matrix between the two outcomes.

-## Rationale to map the business requirements to the Data Visualizations and ML tasks
-* List your business requirements and a rationale to map them to the Data Visualizations and ML tasks
-- The client is interested in defining and analysing the visual difference between good and poor quality lemons.
-This will be satisfied via conventional data analysis: finding the average image and variability per label in the data set, as well as the contrast between said labels.

 ## ML Business Case
 * In the previous bullet, you potentially visualized a ML task to answer a business requirement.
 You should frame the business case using the method we covered in the course